State Law Background

 - Regulate unsafe handguns (“junk guns” or “Saturday night specials”);

 - Allow local governments to regulate firearms; or

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2015, Alaska had the highest number of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns, Alaska ranked fourth among the states in terms of the number of crime guns exported to other states per capita in that year.
-Despite its remote location from the lower 48 states, Alaska exports crime guns at over twice the national average.
+In 2016, Alaska had the highest number of gun deaths per capita among the states.
+In addition, based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Alaska ranked fifth among the states in terms of the number of crime guns exported to other states per capita in that year.
+Despite its remote location from the lower 48 states, Alaska exports crime guns at more than twice the national average.

 Alaska Firearms Laws